 ENGIE is a global energy player active in 70 countries and an expert operator in the three businesses of electricity, natural gas and energy services.
-The Group is committed to develop its businesses around a model based on responsible growth to take on the major challenges of energy's transition to a low-carbon economy: access to sustainable energy, climate-change mitigation and adaptation, security of supply and the rational use of resources
+The Group is committed to develop its businesses around a model based on responsible growth to take on the major challenges of energy's transition to a low-carbon economy: access to sustainable energy, climate-change mitigation and adaptation, security of supply and the rational use of resources.

 Solar energy is a key pillar in ENGIE strategy of becoming the world leader in the energy transition.
-The Group already holds dominant market positions in some of the world's sunniest regions: 471 MW in India, 120 GW under development in Chile and other contracts worldwide.
-ENGIE is also active in the European market, ranking first in the sector in France.
-It intends to roughly quadruple its installed solar capacity in France over the next five years.
+The Group already holds dominant market positions in some of the world's sunniest regions, including India and Chile, and is also active in the European on-shore wind and solar power plants market, ranking first in the sector with 2.6 GW installed at the end of 2017.

-ENGIE has identified the Sustainable Development Goals that are particularly relevant for the Group and committed to six new ambitious CSR objectives in 2016 to be achieved by 2020, including:
+ENGIE has identified the Sustainable Development Goals that are particularly relevant for the Group and committed to six new ambitious Corporate Social Responsibility (CSR) objectives in 2016 to be achieved by 2020, including the development of renewable energy and the reduction of CO2 emissions:

-- a 25% contribution from renewables to the Group energy generation portfolio (18% in 2015); - a 20% reduction in the ratio of CO2 emissions per energy produced (compared with 2012: 443kgCO2e/MWh).
+- a 25% contribution from renewables to the Group energy generation portfolio (19.5% in 2016) - a 20% reduction in the ratio of $CO_2$ emissions per energy produced (compared with 2012: $443 kg CO_2 e/MWh$ ).